Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Methodology

 While the conjectured phenomena are plausible, all LLMs are prone to hallucinations.
 Prior studies have mainly used benchmark datasets~\cite{hendryckstest2021,talmor2019commonsenseqa} or recruited human evaluators~\cite{ziems2024can,goyal2022news} to evaluate LLM-generated contents.
 However, there is no ground truth for these language phenomena in this task.
 Therefore, we took an algorithmic evaluation approach: we prompted the same LLM to classify reviews as genuine or deceptive with the conjectured phenomena.
 The rationale is that if these phenomena reflect actual patterns in the data (i.e., non-hallucinated), they should improve the LLM's predictive performance.
 Otherwise, fabricated phenomena could mislead the LLM's reasoning.

 Hence, we tested two prompt conditions.
-First, we use a \emph{phenomena-in-the-prompt} condition, where we provided all the conjectured phenomena associated with both genuine and deceptive reviews in the prompt.
+First, we use the \emph{phenomena-in-the-prompt} condition, where we provided all the conjectured phenomena associated with both genuine and deceptive reviews in the prompt.
 Only phenomena but not predictive words were provided.
-Here, our main objective was to investigate whether LLMs can reliably discover language phenomena \emph{at all}.
+Here, our main objective was to investigate whether LLMs can reliably discover language phenomena at all.
 Therefore, we prioritized an aggregated evaluation and leveraged the full set of phenomena to test their collective utility.
 Second, we tested a \emph{zero-shot prompt}, where no auxiliary information was provided.

 We tested the pipeline with four LLMs: \texttt{GPT-5-mini} from OpenAI~\cite{OpenAI2025GPT5}, \texttt{Haiku 4.5} from Anthropic~\cite{Anthropic2025ClaudeHaiku}, \texttt{Nova Pro} from Amazon~\cite{AWS2025AmazonNova}, and \texttt{Gemini-2.5-flash} from Google~\cite{DeepMind2025GeminiFlash}.
-For all LLM calls in this work, we used the corresponding APIs with default settings.
+For all LLM calls, we used the corresponding APIs with default settings.
 Two authors independently designed initial prompts and collaboratively revised the final versions for each prompting scenario.
 We interacted with LLMs through DSPy~\cite{khattab2023dspy}, a framework for modular construction of LLM applications by explicitly defining prompt components.
 This design improves the reproducibility of our experiments.
-All prompts are available in our codebase\footnote{\url{https://jiamingqu.com/deception_detection.zip}}.
+Our codebase is available \href{https://jiamingqu.com/deception_detection.zip}{\underline{here}}.

 \textbf{RQ2 Experiment}: In addition to validating whether the LLM-conjectured phenomena are non-hallucinated, we investigated the generalizability of these phenomena.
 To this end, we trained logistic regression classifiers on $D_{Chicago}$ and tested on $D_{three-cities}$ using three feature sets: (1) unigram TF-IDF features only, (2) phenomena-based features only, and (3) both features.
-This simulated a scenario where machine learning models are applied to out-of-distribution data: the model learns to differentiate between genuine and deceptive reviews for Chicago hotels and then applies this knowledge to classify hotel reviews from other cities.
+This setup simulated a scenario where machine learning models are applied to out-of-distribution data: the model learns to differentiate between genuine and deceptive reviews for Chicago hotels and then applies this knowledge to classify hotel reviews from other cities.
 The rationale is that if these phenomena are generalizable across hotel reviews in different cities, the classifier using phenomena-based features should have better performance than the one using unigram TF-IDF features.

 To generate phenomena-based feature values for both training and testing sets, we need to obtain a score $f(r, p)$ for each review $r$ and each phenomenon $p$.
 Here, $f(r, p)$ measures the extent to which a review $r$ reflects a phenomenon $p$.
 We approach this problem by computing $P(r|p)$, i.e., the probability that a review $r$ is generated given phenomenon $p$ as the prompt.
 This can be a proxy for phenomena-based feature values.